History of UFC

 - To Win Fight: This means that the athlete you choose needs to win to receive the payout.

-- Fight Outcome: There are many different outcomes that can happen in a fight in the UFC.
+- Fight Outcome: Many different outcomes can happen in a fight in the UFC.
 Technical knockouts, knockouts, submissions, etc. You can put money on prop bets to bet on a more specific outcome of the fight.

 - Parlays: A parlay is when you place bets on multiple fight outcomes to occur and requires all the outcomes to be correct to win.
 For example, if you bet $100 on fighter A and fighter C to win their fights, you’ll need both of those fighters to win their fights to cash out.